 Knowledge can be categorized into two main types: explicit and tacit.

 Both types of knowledge are essential for effective KM.
-While explicit knowledge is easier to manage, tacit knowledge often holds the key to innovation and problem-solving.
-A good knowledge management system ensures that both types are captured and shared effectively.
+While explicit knowledge is easier to administer, tacit knowledge often holds the key to creativity and problem-solving.
+A good knowledge management system guaranteesthat both types are captured and exchanged effectively. note: Tacit knowledge is often transferred through interpersonalinteractions, such as mentoring or collaborative projects.
+Encouraging these interactions can significantly enhance your KM efforts.

 The Objectives and Benefits of Knowledge Management